-In Japan this task can be accomplished with relative ease (and without pesky legal fallout).
+In Japan, this task can be accomplished with relative ease (and without pesky legal fallout).
 Thanks to the country’s geological makeup (a chain of volcanic islands), naturally occurring hot springs (or onsens (温泉) to the Japanese) provide a relaxing space for people to get naked and bathe together.
 Ironically these same onsens are what gave rise to Godzilla – fun fact.

-Onsens come in a variety of flavors, and depending on the members of your party, your level of comfort seeing naked people, your level of comfort being seen naked by people, and the weather.
+Onsens come in a variety of flavors and depending on the members of your party, your level of comfort seeing naked people, your level of comfort being seen naked by people, and the weather.
 You have the choice between indoors or outdoors, and mixed or segregated (sexes).

-I would suggest an outdoors onsen as the indoor variety is reminiscent of a gym locker room (and I am permanently scarred from the things I have seen in these places).
+I would suggest an outdoor onsen as the indoor variety is reminiscent of a gym locker room (and I am permanently scarred from the things I have seen in these places).
 However, make sure you know what the deal is at your particular onsen prior to getting into your birthday suit and strutting about the grounds.

 How To Not Embarrass Yourself

 The following guidelines will help you avoid embarrassing yourself whilst enjoying an onsen in Japan.

 - Remember that you are in Japan, and removing your shoes will likely be required prior to entering the dressing room, bathroom, or even the office.